zlewis004/CS167/Labs/Lab6/CS167-Lab6-README.md

 * (Q5) What are the longest two stages?
 Why do you think they are the longest?
+Stage 2 map at App.scala:63 took about 6 seconds making it the longest
+- possibly because its performing an intensive transformation

+Stage 0 countByKey at App.scala:78 took about 3 seconds

 * (Q6) Copy the output of the command including the code, and Avg(bytes) table, as well as the runtime.